-This Authentic Indian/Pakistani Instant Pot Chicken Curry recipe includes bone-in chicken and potatoes and requires less than 30 minutes of total prep time.
+This Authentic Pakistani Instant Pot Chicken Curry (Aloo Murghi ka Salan or Aloo Chicken) recipe includes bone-in chicken and potatoes and requires less than 30 minutes of total prep time.
 It has simple ingredients, minimal chopping, and no complicated steps.
 Bonus: The potatoes and chicken cook at the same time!

 There’s always the browning of the onions, the stir-frying of the chicken (called ‘bhoon-na‘), the addition of garlic, ginger, tomatoes, and green chili peppers (order varies from family to family).
 And of course, we have the usual suspect spices like turmeric, red chili powder, etc. Garnish with cilantro and garam masala.

 What I’ve done here is taken this homestyle, beloved chicken curry and adapted it to the Instant Pot so it’s easier, simpler, and much more 2020.

 How to make Pakistani Chicken Curry (Murghi ka Salan) in an Instant Pot

 To make this chicken curry with potatoes in an Instant Pot, you brown the onions and stir-fry the chicken just like you would over the stovetop.
 But after that, it’s a dump-and-go situation.